mines-researchcomputing/rc-docs/source/pages/computing_options.md

 6. Go to that partner's HPC cluster page for assistance with logging in the first time.
-7. Create a ticket at the [CIARC TDX Request page](https://helpcenter.mines.edu/TDClient/1946/Portal/Requests/ServiceDet?ID=52356) for assistance on building your software or other support on the chosen cluster.
+7. Create a ticket at the [RC TDX Request page](https://helpcenter.mines.edu/TDClient/1946/Portal/Requests/ServiceDet?ID=52356) for assistance on building your software or other support on the chosen cluster.
 ACCESS also provides [support](https://support.access-ci.org/help-ticket) on their website, if that is preferred.

 For more details on the ACCESS program, please visit the [FAQs](https://allocations.access-ci.org/ramps-policies-faqs) page on their website.